magician03/meta-blog/content/en/posts/2017-08-21-gsoc-moodle-final-phase copy.md

 menu = "main"
 +++

-#### Update - 6th September
-Project has been evaluated and approved by mentor resulting in successful GSoC completion.
-Extremely thankful and appreciative of [Juan Leyva](https://twitter.com/jleyvadelgado) for the support and mentorship over last 4-5 months and entire Moodle Mobile team for regular feedback and Google for sponsoring this amazing collaboration.

 Google Summer of Code 2017 Development Period is about to conclude in next few days.
 Final phase has started on 28th July and ends on 21st August,  approximately 3 weeks, and Student Work Product Submissions are due by 29th August.

 ### E2E Documentation